Rate Limiting

 The override management functions are provided for use by dedicated provisioning services.
 Individual applications should not manage overrides directly—this responsibility belongs to a centralized service that handles rate limit configuration across all projects.

-Override Functions
+Project Override Functions

 """Rate limit override management examples."""